deviserops/justify/README.md

         ];
     }
     ```
-   (Recommended to use upper code in parent controller and call a function like following code):
+   (Recommended to use upper code in parent class and call a function like following code):
     ```
     return $this->sendResponse($status, $url, $message, $data, $function)
     ```